Aldaviva/Bom.Squad/Readme.md

 new StreamWriter(stream, new UTF8Encoding(false, true));
 ```

 In previous versions of .NET runtimes, there was a defect where constructing a `UTF8Encoding` with `encoderShouldEmitUTF8Identifier` set to `false` would also prevent it from *decoding* a UTF-8 string that started with a BOM, which required you to create multiple `UTF8Encoding` instances with different constructor parameters, one for encoding and one for decoding.
-Thankfully, this has been fixed in more recent runtimes — verified in .NET Framework 4.5.2, 4.6.2, 4.7.2, 4.8, .NET 6, and .NET 7.
-Therefore, you can just create `new UTF8Encoding(false, true)` and store it as a public static field somewhere that you can access anywhere in your codebase.
+Thankfully, this has been fixed in more recent runtimes — verified in .NET Framework ≥ 4.5.2 and .NET ≥ 6.
+Therefore, you can just create a `new UTF8Encoding(false, true)` and store it as a public static field somewhere that you can access anywhere in your codebase.

 #### Code inspection